 Roasted carrots with cumin, coriander, and fried shallots

 I was heading to a potluck church friendsgiving.
 I had signed up to bring a fruit or vegetable side.
 And I promised myself it would be a storebought dish.
 I’d quickly stop and grab something at Fresh Market before squeezing in a run before the dinner.
-Instead I started thinking Fall and carrots and cumin and suddenly I was in the produce section instead of the prepare food section.
+Instead I started thinking Fall and carrots and cumin and suddenly I was in the produce section instead of the prepared food section.
 The run didn’t happen but the carrots sure turned out tasty!!

 4 bunches carrots